-More fundamentally, the attached Notice of Proposed Rulemaking titled, Filing Requirements and Processing Procedures for Changes in Control with respect to State Nonmember Banks and State Savings Associations ("NPR" or "proposed rule"), would amend the FDIC's filing requirements and processing procedures for notices filed under the Change in Bank Control Act ("Notices").
-The proposed rule would adopt the best practices of the related regulations of the Office of the Comptroller of the Currency ("OCC") and the Board of Governors of the Federal Reserve System ("Board of Governors").
-In addition, the proposed rule would enhance the transparency of the FDIC's current practices and procedures that interpret and implement the existing regulation.
-This proposed rule is also part of the FDIC's continuing review of its regulations under the Economic Growth and Regulatory Paperwork Reduction Act of 1996.
+The attached final rule amends the FDIC's filing requirements and processing procedures for notices filed under the Change in Bank Control Act ("Notices").
+The final rule consolidates into one subpart the requirements and procedures for Notices filed with respect to State nonmember banks and State savings associations, and eliminates Part 391, subpart E. The final rule also adopts the best practices of the related regulations of the Office of the Comptroller of the Currency ("OCC") and the Board of Governors of the Federal Reserve System ("Board of Governors").
+In addition, the final rule enhances the transparency of the FDIC's current practices and procedures with respect to the existing regulation.
+This final rule is also part of the FDIC's continuing review of its regulations under the Economic Growth and Regulatory Paperwork Reduction Act of 1996.